-Basement Unit 1 (2 m thick) is a slightly to moderately altered, massive, fine-grained, aphyric to sparsely olivine-plagioclase-phyric basalt; the upper portion has prominent oxidation halos, suggesting a period of exposure and weathering, possibly related to Eocene rifting and breakup between Broken Ridge and the CKP.
-Basement Unit 2 (1 m thick) consists of a single section containing 20 moderately to completely altered cobble-sized pieces of genetically unrelated rock types, including volcanic breccia, clinopyroxene-phyric, plagioclase-phyric, olivine-phyric, and aphyric basalt, and feldspar- and feldspar-quartzphyric felsic volcanic rocks.
-Some of the pieces have abraded, slightly weathered surfaces, suggesting that the unit may be a near-source debris flow or a talus pile.
-Basement Unit 3 (20 m thick) is a completely altered, aphanitic, aphyric to moderately olivine-plagioclase-phyric basaltic breccia with three subunits defined on the basis of textural characteristics.
-Basement Unit 4 is a 4-m-thick, well-indurated, normally graded claystone or mudstone with very highly to completely altered, very coarse sand-sized to small granule-sized lithic clasts and crystals of quartz and altered feldspar in a red clay matrix.
+Basement Unit 1 (1.9 m thick) is a slightly to moderately altered, massive, fine-grained, aphyric to sparsely plagioclase-and-olivine-phyric basalt; the upper portion has prominent oxidation halos, suggesting a period of exposure and weathering, possibly related to Eocene rifting and breakup between Broken Ridge and the CKP.
+Basement Unit 2 (1.2 m thick) consists of a single section containing 20 moderately to completely altered cobble-sized pieces of genetically unrelated rock types, including volcanic breccia, clinopyroxene-phyric, plagioclase-phyric, olivinephyric, and aphyric basalt, and feldspar- and feldspar-quartz-phyric felsic volcanic rocks.
+Some of the pieces have abraded, slightly weathered surfaces, suggesting the unit may be a near-source debris flow or a talus pile.
+Basement Unit 3 (19.3 m thick) is a completely altered, aphanitic, aphyric to moderately olivine-plagioclase-phyric basaltic breccia with three subunits defined on the basis of textural characteristics.
+Basement Unit 4 is a 4.3-m-thick, well-indurated, normally graded claystone or mudstone with very highly to completely altered, very coarse sand-sized to small granule-sized lithic clasts and crystals of quartz and altered feldspar in a red clay matrix.
 We interpret this unit to be a mudflow deposit.
-Basement Unit 5 (9 m thick) is a very highly to completely altered, aphanitic, aphyric volcanic breccia.
+Basement Unit 5 (8.8 m thick) is a very highly to completely altered, aphanitic, aphyric volcanic breccia.
 The only hint of the original rock type is provided by very rare quartz crystals, which suggest an evolved composition.
-Basement Unit 6 is composed of $\geq 10$ m of aphyric, nonvesicular, fine-grained to aphanitic basalt.
-Several alteration features indicate that this unit may be a pillow basalt; specifically, semicircular, red-brown oxidation halos and narrow dark green to black intervals associated with carbonate veins that may be altered pillow margins.
-However, grain size does not decrease toward these highly altered zones.
-Thus, evidence is equivocal as to whether these are pillow basalts.
-The numerous sinuous and semicircular oxidation halos may represent subaerial weathering after the uplift of Broken Ridge that accompanied its breakup with the CKP.
+Basement Unit 6 is composed of $\geq$ 9.6 m of nonvesicular, massive, and possibly pillowed basalt.
+It contains several fine-grained clay margins that strongly resemble highly altered glass.
+However, dark green to black alteration halos adjacent to calcite veins within massive basalt appear similar to features interpreted as highly altered glassy pillow margins.
+Thus, evidence is equivocal as to whether these are actually pillow basalts.
+Basalt in Unit 6 is aphyric and fine-grained to aphanitic.
+Spectacular sinuous and semicircular red-brown oxidation fronts and halos are common and are often crosscut and offset by calcite veins.
+These oxidation bands, similar to those in weathered pillow basalts, may represent subaerial weathering after the uplift of Broken Ridge that accompanied its breakup with the CKP.